ashik-08/ashik-08/README.md

 ## 🎉 Fun fact

 When I'm not coding, you can find me watching new movies and tv-series.
-Fun fact: I like to think about a magical world and fancy the creature dinosaur.
+Fun fact: I like to think about a magical world and fancy the creatures dinosaur & dragon.

 <br />
 <br />